esikm/Pillow/docs/handbook/image-file-formats.rst

 EPS
 ^^^

-PIL identifies EPS files containing image data, and can read files that contain embedded raster images (ImageData descriptors).
+PIL2 identifies EPS files containing image data, and can read files that contain embedded raster images (ImageData descriptors).
 If Ghostscript is available, other EPS files can be read as well.
 The EPS driver can also write EPS images.
 The EPS driver can read EPS images in ``L``, ``LAB``, ``RGB`` and